code42/py42/docs/userguides/departingemployee.md

 .. important::
     If the user is already in the Departing Employees list, you will get an `py42.exceptions.Py42UserAlreadyAddedError`.

-    If a detection list user profile doesn't exist yet for this user, one will automatically be created before adding the user to the Departing Employees list.
 ```

 To remove a user from the Departing Employees list: